t04glovern/aws-greener-grass/.blog/greengrass-docker/README.md

 ## Testing Docker Deployment

 With the deployment successful we can confirm it is working a number of ways.
-The most obvious way is to SSH onto the Greengrass Core device and run the following docker commands to view the running containers
+The most obvious way is to SSH onto the Greengrass Core device and run the following docker commands to view the running containers.

 ```bash
 docker ps -a